 The top trend listed focuses on skills to assist “self-mastery”, with string productivity and mental health skills being crucial across an entire organisation, not just within a leadership team.
 Courses such as Anxiety management, resilience training, stress management each saw more than a 1,000% increase, with meditation and mindfulness training increasing by 886% and 784%.

 The report also details the importance of collaboration, particularly in a remote work setting.
 In the last year, courses relating to collaboration such as listening skills, business communication, business writing, and business etiquette increased.

 The third trend listed details the importance of data literacy in the modern workforce with Udemy stating that “data literacy is the new computer literacy.”
 Those who can interpret data, draw insights, and who can also communicate those insights to stakeholders will be invaluable to their organisation – with this skill becoming a default skill set required for any employee.

 Digital transformation has accelerated during the coronavirus pandemic.
-At the same time, courses to enhance automation skills have also increased in the last year, as detailed in the report.
-Business Automation and reducing the bottlenecks and manual day to day tasks performed results is a priority for businesses and companies must provide employees with training in the automation practices being adopted by their competition.
+Above all, courses to enhance automation skills have also increased in the last year, as detailed in the report.
+Business Automation and reducing the bottlenecks and manual daily tasks performed results is a priority for businesses.
+Therefore, companies must provide employees with training in the automation practices adopted by their competition.

 Hybrid Tech Roles

 The report provides data illustrating ways organisations are embracing agile project management.
 This includes upskilling team members to ensure they have a comprehensive knowledge of all aspects associated with their role.
 For example, IT specialists are mastering cloud computing platforms and infrastructure, moving beyond the help centre or security specialisations.